 3. Hakone (C) – Day 4 (1 night)

 Take a morning train south to Hakone (2 hours), a part of the Fuji-Hakone-Izu National Park.
-Hakone is a very popular place to escape the hustle and bustle of Tokyo and enjoy the natural beauty of this national park.
+Hakone is a scenic place to escape the hustle and bustle of Tokyo and enjoy the natural beauty of this national park and see the spectacular Mt Fuji.

 Other highlights include the Odawara Castle, The Open Air Museum, Hakone Shrine, and Choanji Temple.
 Hakone is also well known for its many traditional Japanese Inns (Ryokans) and hot spring baths (Onsen).